Knotx/knotx/documentation/src/main/wiki/HttpServiceAdapter.md

 # Http Service Adapter
 Http Service Adapter is an example of Adapter implementation embedded in Knot.x.
-It enables communication between [[View Knot|ViewKnot]] and external services via HTTP.
+It enables communication between [[Service Knot|ServiceKnot]] and external services via HTTP.

 ## How does it work?
 When Http Service Adapter starts processing a message from Event Bus, it expects following input: